 Note: Between Feb - July the water levels at Kompong Phluk village maybe too low to go boating, if so, we will visit Chong Kneas floating village where it will still be possible to go boating.
 Afternoon and evening at leisure.

 Bangkok city tour

 This morning it’s a short transfer to the Bangkok Flower Market, where most of the city’s restaurants and florists come daily to stock up on the latest blooms.
-From here we take a short but exhilarating tuk tuk ride to Wat Pho, home to the famous reclining Buddha.
-Then we visit the beautiful Grand Palace, the religious and royal heart of the country.
+From here we head to the beautiful Grand Palace, the religious and royal heart of the country.
+Then we take a short but exhilarating tuk tuk ride to Wat Pho, home to the famous reclining Buddha.

-After a break for lunch, we board a longtail boat this afternoon to explore some of the many canals or klongs that crisscross the city.
-We end our tour of the city at the famous Khao San Road where there are street stalls, small restaurants and bars a plenty.
+After lunch at a local restaurant we board a longtail boat this afternoon to explore some of the many canals or klongs that crisscross the city.
+We end our tour of the city at the famous Khao San Road where there are street stalls, small restaurants and bars aplenty.
 It's a great place to eat, relax and party the night away.
 The rest of the afternoon and evening is free for you to explore at leisure.